apsk14/semantic_scene_representations/README.md

 ```
 python ../train.py  \
 	--config_filepath "path to config_train_chair.yml" \ # path to config file to set the data and logging roots
-	--log_dir train_vanilla \ # name of directory which will contain model checkpoints and tensorboard events
+	--log_dir vanilla_srn \ # name of directory which will contain model checkpoints and tensorboard events
 	--img_sidelengths 64,128 \ # training image sidelengths (max is 128) one for each training segment
 	--batch_size_per_img_sidelength 4,8 \ # batch sizes, one for each training segment
 	--max_steps_per_img_sidelength 5000, 150000 \ # iterations, one for each training segment